 Step 5: Well, that’s it!
 Stick your big piece of paper somewhere prominent in your home.
 Then when you’re not sure what to do next, you can look at your spidergram and pick something.

 I mean, it’s not 100% guaranteed to get anyone off their screen, but it’s a good start.
 Even if you manage to do one or two new things, that’s progress, right?
-And if you’re still struggling to get the kids out of their darkened room, I have more ideas for you – look out for part 2 in my “How to get your children off their screens” series.
+And if you’re still struggling to get the kids out of their darkened room, I have more ideas for you – read part 2 in my “How to get your children off their screens” series the random activity spinner.